 Many claim that calcium pyruvate can help with weight and/or fat loss.
 In theory, since it is the raw material for cellular respiration, supplementing with calcium pyruvate should increase the amount of energy burned, therefore allowing for more fat burning.
 The question is whether this is actually the case.
 A study done by Dr. Ronald Stanko at the University of Pittsburgh concluded that calcium pyruvate does have this fat burning effect.
-Obese women were put on a 1,000-calorie diet for 21 days during this study.
+Women living with obesity were put on a 1,000-calorie diet for 21 days during this study.
 The group receiving calcium pyruvate experienced 48 percent higher fat loss, amounting to 3.2 extra pounds.
 However, very large doses of 30 grams per day were used to elicit this result.
 The common recommendation of 5 grams per day may not be enough to produce similar results.
 The expense of high dosage supplementation with calcium pyruvate may be too expensive for some.
 Diet-and-Health.net discounts the research, claiming that there is still no solid evidence for weight loss benefits.

 Energy and Endurance